cch-cs/agv/README.md

 ## Instructions

-1. Clone the repository into local workspace
+1. Clone and build the repository in local workspace
 2. To launch the gazebo simulation of the agv :
 <br><br>
 ```shell